 These are just a few recipes with hidden liver to get you started:

-For personal use, I make pemmican by mixing both the heart and liver in with the meat.
+For personal use, I make pemmican by mixing both the heart and liver with the meat.

 Liver is much easier to dry and grind into a fine powder.
-Heart has a great flavor but does not grind up as smoothly which produces a more noticeably crunchy texture in the finished bar.
+Heart has a great flavor but does not grind up as smoothly, producing a more noticeably crunchy texture in the finished bar.

-In the recipe below I only include liver in the ingredient list, but if you want to add heart in also there is a note on how to do so.
+In the recipe below, I only include liver in the ingredient list, but if you want to add heart also there is a note on how to do so.

 How to Make a Homemade Pemmican Recipe